rishindrasingh/terraform-for-devops/README.md

 1. We need to save our .tfstate file inside S3 bucket and it will be shared with your team.
 2. When a team member is interacting with .tfstate file stored inside S3 bucket it will generate a lockId in DynamoDb table which will restrict other users to use the same .tfstate file to manage the resource.

+Here we need to create a s3 bucket name rishindra-learning-tfstate-bucket and a dynamodb table name rishindra-learning-dynamodb-table with LockID as attributes for dynamoDb table.
+This resource we can created using terraform as well as manually also.

+Once that is created we need to add below line in our terraform.tf file where we have defined our providers

 ```hcl
   backend "s3" {